Zernez/Bathroom-Activity-from-audio/README.md

 •	Provided function to record and save information for automatic ETL in a separate .csv file but marked in the same dataframe with folder #6

-•	Accuracy provided over 90% with "Densenet"
+•	Accuracy provided over 90% with "Efficientnet"

 ## Labels selected

-•	"vacuum_cleaner", ~~"water_drops"~~, "washing_machine", "brushing_teeth", "toilet_flush"
+•	"vacuum_cleaner", ~~"water_drops"~~, "washing_machine", "brushing_teeth", "toilet_flush", "showering"

-•	Future candidate to discuss for inserting: "breathing", "showering", "footsteps", "open_faucet", "washing_hands"

 ## TODO

-•	Confusion-matrix needed, some feature maybe are not so pertinent e.g. "water-drops"
+~~•	Confusion-matrix needed

-•	The microphone only record 1 second of pure sound and then auto-suppress enviromental sounds...
+~~•	The microphone only record 1 second of pure sound and then auto-suppress enviromental sounds...

 ~~•	Feature for audio extract, labeling and appropriate merge into pre-existent database and dataframe.~~

 ~~•	Discovery of tuning some hyperparameters, e.g. learning rate and padding (maybe not useful in this case)~~

-•	Evaluation of possible usage of Google COLAB (models take up to 10 minutes to train-evaluation)
+~~•	Evaluation of possible usage of Google COLAB (models take up to 10 minutes to train-evaluation)

-•	Extraction of audio data in different places and decision about metrics of evaluation.
+~~•	Extraction of audio data in different places and decision about metrics of evaluation.

-•	Provide a snippet for single prediction with a single file for testing
+~~•	Provide a snippet for single prediction with a single file for testing